GavinTian1991/EECE571G_BLOCKCHAIN/doc.md

-# Blockchain Global Voting System
+# Blockchain Global Voting System V_1.0

+# Group TBD

+-   XIAOJUN TIAN 11240587
+-   LIMING LIU 95660163
+-   YUEWEI LUO 14152342
+-   JIAHAO 50462670

 ## Introduction

 From the US presidential election to student association resolution, voting is a common but indispensable activity in our daily life.
 However, the traditional voting systems, either on-site or online, always have some disadvantages because of their natural form and restrictions using traditional technologies.
 In this project, we designed the smart contract and implemented a voting system using blockchain technology.
 By applying the two most important features, cryptography and decentralization, the security and reliability of the voting process is guaranteed.

-## Disadvantages of Traditional On-Site Voting
+### Disadvantages of Traditional On-Site Voting

 -   People need to go to the voting polls in person and wait in a long line.
 (Persidential Election)
 -   Impossible to alter vote before the deadline if the voters change their mind.
 -   Hackers can apply malicious attack the back-end server/database and manipulate the results.

-## Advantages of Online Voting through Blockchain
+### Advantages of Online Voting through Blockchain

 -   The voting results are outgiving and immutable.

 -   The decentralized network can help prevent malicious attack.

 -   People can vote anywhere where the Internet is accessible.

 -   People have the authority to alter their vote before the deadline in case that they change their mind.

 -   Real-time voting results are always visible to everyone.

 ## Objectives